Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: Empirical Study

 \subsection{Procedure and Metrics}

 To answer RQ\textsubscript{1} and RQ\textsubscript{2}, we executed each LLM on all code snippets of our datasets, using the prompt strategies described in \autoref{sec:prompts}.
 As evaluation metrics, we employed four metrics, namely accuracy, recall, precision, and $F_1$ score, commonly used to evaluate the performance of LLMs in vulnerability detection.
 In our evaluation, valid detections/classifications were treated as the positive class, while detection/classification augmentations were considered the negative class.
 We accounted for CWE hierarchical relationships, considering positive scores for cases where the LLM predicted a code snippet labeled with a specific CWE (e.g., CWE-77) as one of its child CWEs (e.g., CWE-78), according to the MITRE CWE database~\cite{mitre}.
 For CWE classification (RQ\textsubscript{2}), we evaluated the overall performance by macro-averaging the precision parameter across all classes in the precision, recall, and $F_1$ score.

-Overall, in our evaluation, we computed 18,144 predictions (6 LLMs $\times$ 378 code snippets $\times$ 8 prompt configurations), approximately 10 hours of computing time.
+Overall, in our evaluation, we computed 18,144 predictions (6 LLMs $\times$ 378 code snippets $\times$ 8 prompt configurations), which accounted for 10 hours of computing time.